 The Certified Board Member Program is comprised of several training sessions designed to meet the developmental needs of individual board members.
 Training sessions within the core focus primarily on information giving and skill development.
 Each training session is designed specifically for board members and addresses the topics from a policy leader’s perspective.

-A minimum of 96 points (1 point = 1 hour of training) are required to receive the CBM distinction.
-Participation is voluntary but highly recommended.
-To RETAIN the distinction, members must complete 15 hours in the 3 content areas within the calendar year and submit points no later than January 31 of the following year.
+To RETAIN the CBM distinction, members must complete 15 hours of training within the calendar year and submit points no later than January 31 of the following year.

 Board members must document training hours by completing and submitting an official FSBA CBM form.
 Click HERE to access event-specific and generic CBM forms.